CPP and EI Contributions

 To model this in Snap you can check the box for Pay CPP premiums (employer portion).
 Make sure to keep checked Pay CPP Premiums (employee portion) as well.

-If the person is self-employed and also paying the employer portion of the CPP/QPP, you can see the corresponding tax deduction in the Taxable Income Details table under Deductions.
+Suppose the person is self-employed and also paying the employer portion of the CPP/QPP.
+In that case, you can see the corresponding tax deduction in the Taxable Income Details table under Deductions.
 Taxable Income Details are accessible by clicking the blue icon at the top of the Taxable Income column on the Planning page.

 A Note about the CPP/QPP enhancement